starknet-io/starknet.js/www/versioned_docs/version-4.22.0/API/account.md

 account.**signMessage**(typedData) => _Promise < Signature >_

 Sign an JSON object for off-chain usage with the starknet private key and return the signature.
-This adds a message prefix so it cant be interchanged with transactions.
+This adds a message prefix so it can't be interchanged with transactions.

 _typedData_ - JSON object to be signed